preservim/vim-wordy/README.markdown

 checking.

-_wordy_ stands ready as a simple alternative to these comprehensive tools, focusing narrowly on identifying potential problems.
+_wordy_ stands ready as a simple alternative to these comprehensive tools, focusing narrowly on identifying potential problems that might otherwise be missed.
 To compensate for _wordy_’s bare-bones approach, it’s best used in concert with the literature on usage (Strunk and White, e.g.).

 ## Requirements